 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts reported of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of expenses during the reporting period.
-Significant items subject to such estimates and assumptions include the useful lives of property and equipment, deferred tax assets and liabilities and related valuation allowance, fair value of common stock and stock-based compensation, warrant liability and accrued research and development costs.
-Management bases its estimates on historical experience and on various other market-specific relevant assumptions that management believes to be reasonable under the circumstances.
+Significant items subject to such estimates and assumptions include the useful lives of property and equipment, deferred tax assets and liabilities and related valuation allowance, fair value of stock-based compensation, and accrued research and development costs.
+Management bases certain estimates on historical experience and on various other market-specific relevant assumptions that management believes to be reasonable under the circumstances.
 Actual results could differ from those estimates.